johnnycyberseed/ibm-zk/pages/IMS___Dependent Region.md

-- an address space where application programs can run
+- an kind of address space where application programs can run
 	- aka "Processing Region"
 - Application types
 	- Transaction-oriented (aka "message-driven")